 - Application of the policy

-- Goals (Annual / 5 Year)
+- Goals (Annual / 3 Year)

 - Action plan for implementation

 - Barriers to implementation

 - Responsibilities chart

 - Communication and evaluation structure

-• Policy Evaluation
+Policy Evaluation

 - The Committee will facilitate efforts to measure the implementation and effectiveness of this policy by conducting a variety of surveys and data collection tools.
-Which might include several of the following: - o Informal surveys of building principals, classroom staff, and school health personnel to evaluate the progress of wellness activities and their effectiveness. - o Nutritional analysis of foods offered on the cafeteria for meals and a la carte items, and sales or consumption figures for such foods. - o Nutritional analysis of foods available in vending machines, and sales or consumption figures for such foods. - o Physical education data.
-Time spent and nature of the activities. - o Extracurricular activities of a physical nature, and the number of offerings and rates of participation by students. - o Student mastery of the nutrition education curriculum - o Review of current data collected by the district, including: - ➤ Attendance data, particularly absences due to illness - ➤ Physical education scores on cardiovascular endurance, flexibility, muscular endurance and muscular strength (e.g. fitness test results) - > Student BMI (body mass index) statistics, as collected in accordance with the State Department of Health - Revenues generated from vending machines and a la cart food items - Student/parent surveys of cafeteria offerings and wellness efforts. - Review of professional staff development offerings which focus on student/staff wellness.
+Which might include several of the following: - Nutritional analysis of foods offered on the cafeteria for meals and a la carte items, and sales or consumption figures for such foods

+- Physical education data.
+Time spent and nature of the activities - Extracurricular activities of a physical nature, and the number of offerings and rates of participation by students - Student knowledge of the nutrition education curriculum - Review of current data collected by the district, including: - Attendance data, particularly absences due to illness - Physical education scores on cardiovascular endurance, flexibility, muscular endurance and muscular strength (e.g. fitness test results) - Revenues generated from vending machines and a la cart food items - Students/parent surveys of cafeteria offerings and wellness efforts (Thought Exchange) - Review of professional staff development offerings which focus on student/staff wellness